jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_chart_hyperv_averagememorypressure.md

 So long as the proportion stays under 100 there is enough available memory to service all virtual machines on the Hyper-V server.
 If the proportion exceeds 100 then virtual machine(s) are doing paging operations with the virtual machine itself and there will be performance degradation.

-<note type="note">This chart is applicable to Hyper-V servers configured for dynamic memory allocation.
+{% include note.html content="This chart is applicable to Hyper-V servers configured for dynamic memory allocation.
 If the Hyper-V server is configured for static memory assignment then no data is available.
-Dynamic memory allows Hyper-V administrators to assign a dynamic allocation of memory to a virtual machine that draws from a pool of memory on the Hyper-V server.</note>
+Dynamic memory allows Hyper-V administrators to assign a dynamic allocation of memory to a virtual machine that draws from a pool of memory on the Hyper-V server." %}

 {% include links.html %}